pdmosses/xds-agda/README.md

 # Denotational Semantics in Agda

-> Experiments with Agda support for Scott–Strachey denotational semantics.
+> Experiments with Agda support for Scott–Strachey denotational semantics

 ## About